How to Fix Soft, Sticky Polymer Clay So It Stops Dragging

 Stay within the same chemistry where you can.
 Sculpey III blends well with Sculpey Premo.
 Fimo Soft blends well with Fimo Professional.
 Cernit lines blend with each other.
 You can also blend two colors of the same line if one happens to be firmer in that batch, since lots can vary inside a single brand.

 Condition the blend fully so the two clays read as one body.
-Bake a small test chip at the package temperature for the firmer of the two lines before committing to a full project, and verify with a tray-height oven thermometer if your oven has not been calibrated recently.
+If the two lines list different package temperatures, bake the blend at the higher of the two and tent the piece against browning, since a blend only cures when its hottest-curing component cures.
+Test a small chip of the blend first, and verify with a tray-height oven thermometer if your oven has not been calibrated recently.

 If The Clay Is Crumbly Instead